-Even small changes around your home can make a huge difference when you are keen on living sustainably.
-By making your home more energy-sufficient, you will save a lot of money in the long run and contribute towards a greener environment.
-It’s important to understand that sustainability involves cutting out pollution, making use of renewable resources and implementing ways to use less of our natural resources like oil for energy usage.
+Firstly, even small changes around your home can make a huge difference when you are keen on living sustainably.
+For example, simply by making your home more energy-sufficient.
+That alone will save a lot of money in the long run and contribute towards a greener environment.
+It’s important to understand that sustainability involves cutting out pollution.
+It also means making use of renewable resources.
+Further, implementing ways to use less of our natural resources like oil for energy usage.

-It is great to see that more and more countries are supporting sustainability and some states even offer incentives if you want to green your home or even your rental.
+It is great to see that more and more countries are supporting sustainability.
+Some states even offer incentives if you want to green your home or even your rental.
 One of the most significant ways to make your home greener is to improve your homes energy-efficiency.
 Here are several excellent ways to do that.

 1. Energy-Efficiency Audit